horker/dataquery/README.md

 ## Quick Walkthrough

-### Getting Started by Using SQLite
+### Getting Started with SQLite

-The module provides the built-in SQLite driver so that you can use SQLite databases out of the box.
+The module is shipped with the built-in SQLite provider so that you can use SQLite databases out of the box.

 If you have no SQLite database files, create a new one: